 Of course, Samsung's AllShare is here and if you have a Samsung smart TV you can use AllShare with the TV.

 The Series 9 was no slouch for battery life, and things get better with the ATIV Book 9 Plus thanks to Intel's Haswell platform whose strong point is power savings.
 The large 55 Wh (7300 mAh) battery also helps.
 The battery is sealed inside, but as noted it's easy to open up the laptop and the battery uses a connector rather than solder, so you could replace it yourself if it dies of old age.
 Samsung uses the same very compact charger with tiny charging tip as with their other Ultrabooks and Windows tablets.
 The pin isn't fiddly or stubborn like the Series 7 Ultra / ATIV Book 7, and it's easy to plug in.
-Not that you'll be plugging it in often: battery life is superb.
-It falls between the Sony Vaio Pro 13 and Vaio Duo 13 Haswell ultraportables and is closer to the long-lived Duo 13.
-We managed 8.5 hours of actual use time with brightness at an ample 50%, WiFi turned on and adaptive brightness enabled, all while using Samsung's default power plan.
+Not that you'll be plugging it in often: battery life is very good.
+It falls between the Sony Vaio Pro 13 and Vaio Duo 13 Haswell ultraportables.
+We managed 7.5 hours of actual use time with brightness at an ample 50%, WiFi turned on and adaptive brightness enabled, all while using Samsung's default power plan.
 In our test we do a mix of MS Office, email, social networking, HD video streaming from YouTube and Netflix and photo editing in Photoshop CS 6.
 That's excellent and beats out most Ivy Bridge Ultrabooks and bests the Vaio Pro 13 and Haswell Acer Aspire S7.

 Price: Starting at $1,399

 Samsung ATIV Book 9 Plus vs. Asus Zenbook UX301 Comparison Smackdown

 Asus Zenbook UX301 Review (Zenbook Infinity)